 If you need to create tables or lists where you have indented lines or any other kind of formatting, be sure to type your message in a fixed width font (like Courier) so that what you align with spaces has a better chance of being aligned when you send it.

 Try to avoid attachments wherever possible.
 Some members' mail systems can't handle attachments at all.
 Also, not all members have the same tools for reading attachments.
 Especially avoid attachments for your base report which should be in the body of the e-mail message.
 When you must use an attachment (like the Region 3 Budget spreadsheet, please submit a pdf file so that all may read your report.
 Remember reports are a one-writer, many reader situation so please expend the extra effort for the benefit of other members who are expected to read all of these reports before the meeting.

 Try to avoid any expectation on where pages breaks appear for folks who decide to print your e-mail.
 Various things effect this and controlling it is difficult.
 Probably the "best" system is to use courier, limit your lines to 65-76 characters line, and limit lines per page to 59 lines.
 It would also be a good idea to announce on the first line of your mail message that you are obeying this convention if it is important that the document print well.

-New: If you wish to supply a "formatted" version of your report in PDF (Portable Document Format), please feel free to do so.
-However, please send it ONLY to the Region 3 Secretary and change the subject of your mail to have "(PDF)" on the end of it or send it as an attachment to your plain text message report sent to the Region 3 Excom alias and the section alias.
+New: If you wish to supply a "formatted" version of your report in HTML (HyperText Markup Language) used on web pages, please feel free to do so.
+However, please send it ONLY to the Region 3 Secretary and change the subject of your mail to have "(HTML)" on the end of it.
+Send an ASCII text version of report to the Region 3 Excom alias and the section alias.